allebone/help.omni.af.mil/docs/PEX/Training.md

 5. In the Progress Report flyout,

-233

-Training

-A.  Select a format, Excel or PDF and, if the latter, an orientation; Portrait or Landscape.
+    1. Select a format, Excel or PDF and, if the latter, an orientation; Portrait or Landscape.

-B.  Under Options, slide to green for options to:
+    2. Under Options, slide to green for options to:

-1\) Expand Task List for grouped 623a/CFETP Tasks.
+        1. Expand Task List for grouped 623a/CFETP Tasks.

-2\) Include Progress Chart to add a page with a graphic progress bar.
+        2. Include Progress Chart to add a page with a graphic progress bar.

-3\) Hide N/A Tasks to not display tasks marked as N/A.
+        3. Hide N/A Tasks to not display tasks marked as N/A.

 6. Selected Plans

-A.  Click Add
+    1. Click Add

-B.  In the Add Person Plan flyout list, select one or more persons to view.
+    2. In the Add Person Plan flyout list, select one or more persons to view.

-C.  Click Done and return to the Progress Report flyout.
+    3. Click Done and return to the Progress Report flyout.

-D.  Click View.
+    4. Click View.

 7. View MTP progress, paginated for each person.
+Colors indicate:

-Colors indicate: A.  Green: Complete.
+    1. Green: Complete.

-B.  Blue: Incomplete.
+    2. Blue: Incomplete.

-C.  Red: Overdue.
+    3. Red: Overdue.

-D.  White: Not Started.
+    4. White: Not Started.

-E.  Gray: Not Applicable.
+    5. Gray: Not Applicable.

-Qualification Training
+## Qualification Training

 Qualification Training Overview

 Qualification training topics are functionally divided between two modules.
 The topics covered under "Qualification Training" are common between Mission and OJT.
-Help topics for both Mission

-and OJT follow this overview.
+Help topics for both Mission and OJT follow this overview.

 * The Mission module covers initial and upgrade qualification training in the form of courses.